Back

 Sick Days

-The first three days of sickness are paid for by the employer at a rate of 70% of the regular salary.
-From the fourth day of sickness, The National Social Security Fund takes over the payment at 80% of the regular salary rate or 90% for work-related sick leave or injury (providing the employee has completed at least six months of service or Social Security payments).
+The first two days of sickness are paid for by the employer at a rate of 70% of the regular salary.
+From the third day of sickness, The National Social Security Fund takes over the payment at 80% of the regular salary rate or 90% for work-related sick leave or injury (providing the employee has completed at least six months of service or Social Security payments).
 All employees are entitled to claim up to 18 months of paid sick leave.

 Employees must provide a medical certificate within 48 hours of the first day of sickness.